TulasiDeviBSanjeeva/GraphQLFeaturesDemo/README.md

 It is a query language for making flexible API calls.
 One can avoid overfetchning of unwanted parts which is a big advantage over REST API.
 Just describe what you want in a single request with nested fields and be sure to receive a data payload of exact shape.

 ## Launch application
 This is a simple springboot application.
-Clone the repository and run using, `mvn spring-boot:run` command.
+Clone the repository and run the application :

+`mvn spring-boot:run`

+OR

+use `docker-compose up`

 Point your browser to the following url -

 ```